sandersaares/DocumentAuthoring/docs/Setup.md

 1. Execute `Install-Module BikeshedDocumentAuthoring -Scope CurrentUser`
     * You may need to answer Yes to a few prompts.

+If you encounter failures on Windows during installation, you may need to execute the PowerShell command `Set-ExecutionPolicy RemoteSigned` to enable PowerShell script execution.
+The default configuration is to block all scripts, though this is often already corrected by organization policy.

 # Validate the installation

 If all went well, you should now have a working document authoring environment set up!
 Let's validate it by downloading and compiling an example document.